-The Center for Global Engagement (CGE) - launched in 2010 - acts as a hub for students, staff and faculty to engage with global issues on campus, in New York's international context-especially with the United Nations-and around the world.
-The Center supports a wide range of initiatives to facilitate exchange of knowledge across international boundaries - through interdisciplinary and experiential global learning opportunities, forums for interaction with international students and faculty, involvement with local community-based cultural events and speakers, opportunities for faculty exchanges, and research collaborations with international scholars, faculty-led study abroad programs, and public lectures on international topics.
+The Center for Global Engagement (CGE)-launched in 2010-acts as a hub for students, faculty, and staff to engage with global issues on campus, in New York's international context-especially with the United Nations-and around the world.
+The Center supports a wide range of initiatives to facilitate exchange of knowledge across international boundaries-through interdisciplinary and experiential global learning opportunities, faculty-led study abroad programs, public events of global interest and speaker series on international topics, forums for interaction with international students and faculty, engagement with local community-based groups with international focus, opportunities for faculty exchanges, and research collaborations with international scholars.